gsalaman/recipes/garlic_knots.md

 * Add garlic and smmer for 1-2 minutes until fragrant.
 DONT OVERCOOK!!!
 * Add parsley and garlic salt.
 Taste.
 May need more salt.
 Remove from heat

+Don't need to brush knots beforehand.

 Bake knots for 20 min, until golden brown.
+Check at 15.

 Let rest for 5 min, then brush with sauce.